Landscaping works around Ox-bow Island

 improve the habitat in and around the island

-• tackle non-native invasive species which are damaging existing habitats
+tackle vandalism, fly tipping, anti-social behaviour and non-native invasive species which are damaging existing habitats

-Work is planned to start in mid-January when we’ll be pruning some trees and removing 12 others, some of which are diseased.
-This will provide other trees and plants with more water, light and space which will enable them to flourish.
+Work began in mid-December 2019 when we began pruning some trees and removed 12 others, some of which were diseased and/or posed a healthy and safety risk to people accessing the project area.
+The works will also allow more light reach the ground in heavily shaded areas providing other trees and new planting with more water and space, enabling them to grow and flourish.
 We will be planting many more trees than we remove.

-The natural barrier of trees currently screening the car park and Lee Valley Ice Centre will return over the next few seasons as new trees mature.
+The natural barrier of trees currently screening the car park and Lee Valley Ice Centre will return over a number of seasons as new trees mature.

-Future activities, including the removal of an old construction fly-tip, the re-profiling of some areas and the installation of a new footpath and bridge, will improve visitor access and discourage anti-social behaviour on site.
+Other activities which include the removal of an old construction fly-tip, re-profiling of some landscape areas, and the installation of a new footpaths and bridge(s) will allow safe access for visitors, volunteers and staff and will help to discourage anti-social behaviour on site.

-Improvements will also be made to the habitat that will help improve the channel’s water quality and appearance with a ’living boom’, a floating reedbed to stop litter flowing into the channel from the river, which in turn, will help reduce pollution.
-Work to increase the mix of plants within the waterways will also be carried out.
+Improvements will also be made to the various habitats that will help improve the channel’s water quality and appearance with a ’living boom’; a floating reedbed to stop litter flowing into the channel from the river, which in turn, will help reduce pollution.
+Work to increase the numbers of aquatic plants along the channel banks has already begun, with more work to be carried out in the near future.